Originally posted 2015-05-29 08:00:01.

-I love poking around Target’s dollar area… I never know what I will find and I usually spend a ton of money!
-When I came across these awesome metal tags, I had to have them!
+I love making personalized and unique gifts!
+When I came across these awesome metal tags (<– affiliate link!), I had to have them!
 I have so many ideas for using them – as gift tags, name tags for backpacks, keychains, etc. One of the decorating ideas that I want to share is how to etch the metal tags using an air eraser.
 It is very easy to do and they look really awesome!

 An air eraser is a small sandblaster that uses an etching compound (aluminum oxide) to etch the surface material.
 I normally use the air eraser to etch glass, and have successfully etched Plexiglas.
 I wanted to try it on the tags to see if it would work.